becky-yu02/Final-Project--Penguins-Web-App/README.md

 BOOTSTRAP_ADMIN_LAST_NAME=User
 ```

-If all bootstrap admin values are provided, startup will create that user or promote the existing matching username to admin.
+If `BOOTSTRAP_ADMIN_USERNAME` is set, startup checks for that username.
+If the user exists, they are promoted to admin.
+If the user does not exist, the other bootstrap fields are required so the app can create the admin account.

-The frontend reads the Google Maps API key from Vite environment variables.
-Create `frontend/.env` if map features need Google Maps:
+The frontend reads the Google Maps API key through Vite.
+Create or update `frontend/.env`:

 ```env
 VITE_GOOGLE_MAPS_API_KEY=your_google_maps_api_key
 ```

+Several frontend files currently call the API at `http://127.0.0.1:8000`, so run the backend on that host and port for local development.

 ## Local Setup